 Available from the Dorset County Library through the reservation service.
 Reserve books to be delivered to Puddletown library or renew books by logging in using your library membership card.

-Free Loan Books, DVDs and Jigsaws:
+Free Loan Books, DVDs, CD's, Audio Books and Jigsaws:

 For more information on Free Loan, see the Forms section.